Guided-missile destroyer

+A guided-missile destroyer (DDG) is a destroyer whose primary armament is guided missiles so they can provide anti-aircraft warfare screening for the fleet.
+Most modern destroyers are of the multi-purpose guided-missile type, and they are widely deployed by advanced navies; in particular, the Arleigh Burke-class guided-missile destroyer is the most numerous class of warship in the US Navy.
+The Chinese People's Liberation Army Navy also maintains a large fleet of destroyers that includes Type 055 and Type 052D class destroyers.

 Guided-missile destroyers are equipped with large missile magazines, with modern examples typically having vertical-launch cells.
 Some contain integrated weapons systems, such as the United States’ Aegis Combat System, and may be adopted for use in an anti-missile or ballistic-missile defense role.
 This is especially true for navies that no longer operate cruisers, so other vessels must be adopted to fill in the gap.

 Many guided-missile destroyers are also multipurpose vessels, equipped to carry out anti-surface operations with surface-to-surface missiles and naval guns, and anti-submarine warfare with torpedoes and helicopters.

+The NATO standard designation for these vessels is DDG, while destroyers which have a primary gun armament or a small number of anti-aircraft missiles sufficient only for point-defense are designated DD.
+Nations vary in their use of destroyer D designation in their hull pennant numbering, either prefixing or dropping it altogether.